 Tube Recommendations at VTS

 I maintain a full set of files on both vintage and current equipment.
 This includes schematics, operation manuals, tube layout diagrams and specific notes for consulting when selecting tubes.
 This gives me the ability to select the tubes as if I was working on the system in your home.
 If a tube layout diagram makes you more comfortable, just let me know.
-A few brand names of gear that I have gotten world wide recognition for bringing to a higher level of performance over the last 18 years or so include, Western Electric, AMPEX, Audio Research Corporation, Valve Amplification Corporation, M.F.A. (particularly the luminescence), McIntosh, Marantz, Cary Audio, Rogue Audio, Audio Note, EAR, Citation, Convergent Audio, Wavelength, Art Audio, Quicksilver, Jolida, B.A.T., Nagra, Aesthetix, Air Tight, Jadis, Stax, Conrad-Johnson, Joule Electra, and the list goes on…
+Most of you have been listening to VTS tubes for years.
+Mobile Fidelity, starting in the Joe Bermuda years, has used VTS tubes in their monitoring and cutting systems.
+A few brand names of gear that I have gotten world wide recognition for bringing to a higher level of performance over the last 18 years or so include, Western Electric, AMPEX, Aesthetix, Audio Research Corporation, Valve Amplification Corporation, M.F.A. (particularly the luminescence), McIntosh, Marantz, Cary Audio, Rogue Audio, Audio Note, EAR, Citation, Convergent Audio, Wavelength, Art Audio, Quicksilver, Jolida, B.A.T., Nagra, Air Tight, Jadis, Stax, Conrad-Johnson, Joule Electra, and the list goes on…